 Sauteuse Pan vs Wok

 There are a few different material that is used for a Sauteuse Pan.
 I personally find that cast iron is the best choice.
 Cast Iron is heavy and can hold heat well.
 Perfect for searing, braising and baking.
-While it does not heat up as fast as aluminum nor does it have as good of a heat distribution, its perfect for keeping food hot.
-Great for when you bring it to the table.
+While it does not heat up as fast as aluminum, once it gets hot, it stays hot.
+It will also keep food hot throughout service, great for when you bring it to the table.

 If your plan is to mainly cooking on the stove top, then aluminum/stainless steel might be a better choice.
 These material heat up faster than cast iron and the heating is more even.
 Its also lighter than cast iron.
-The issue is that if you plan on serving it on the table, it might not be the best choice.
+The issue is that if you plan on serving it on the table, it will cool down significantly faster.

 Nonstick coated Sauteuse Pan are easy to clean and nothing will stick.
 They are the easiest to cook in however they have a limited life span.
 The coating usually last a year or two before it has to be replaced.
 Construction wise, these pans are usually made of aluminum with a nonstick coating.

 Lids are very important in these cookware.
 They help trap in moisture and keep food moist.
 Generally, the heavier the lid are, the better it is.
 I would avoid glass lid as they can shatter, but in some instance you have no choice.

 Best Sauteuse Pan List

 Below, you will find a list of some of the Best around.
 I have listed it based on material, you should choose one that best suits your need.